Be the Naked

-"Be the Naked" (stylized as Be the NAKED) is the thirtieth single by Japanese hip-hop group Lead.
+"Be the Naked" is the thirtieth single by the Japanese hip-hop group Lead, released on January 30, 2019.
 The single was announced in December 2018, two weeks before the release of their concert DVD Lead Upturn 2018: Milestone.
 It debuted in the top ten on the Oricon charts at No. 7.

 The single is their first release following their album Milestone, and released eight months after their previous single "Bumblebee".

 The single was released in four formats: a standard CD, two CD+DVD editions, and a CD+booklet edition.
 Each edition also received a limited edition version that held concert tickets to their upcoming live.

 Information

-Be the Naked is the thirtieth single released by the Japanese hip-hop group Lead on January 30, 2019.
-It was their first single of the year, and the first single following their 2018 studio album Milestone.
-Be the Naked debuted in the top ten on the Oricon Singles Charts at No. 7 and climbed to the No. 6 spot by the third day.
+"Be the Naked" was Lead's first single of 2019, and the first single following their 2018 studio album Milestone.
+"Be the Naked" debuted in the top ten on the Oricon Singles Charts at No. 7 and climbed to the No. 6 spot by the third day.
 However, before the end of the first week, the single fell out of the top 20 to No. 22, giving it a weekly ranking of No. 9 and ending the first week with 18,243 units sold.

 The single was released in four formats: a standard CD, two CD+DVD editions, and a CD+booklet edition.
 The first press editions included tickets to their upcoming live performance.
 The CD only version held three songs: the title track "Be the Naked", and the two coupling tracks "Drop in the box" and "99.9%".
 The CD+DVD editions contained the title track and the coupling track "99.9%".
 The type A edition carried the music video of "Be the Naked", along with the behind-the-scenes making video of both the music video and the cover art.
 The type B DVD housed the group's "Lead Challenge 30", which was a game show featuring the members.
 The CD+booklet edition held "Be the Naked" and the track "Drop in the box", along with a 24-page photo book.

 "Be the Naked" was arranged by songwriters Obi Mhondera, Kyler Niko and Coach & Sendo, the later of which performed the music.
 The lyrics were written by Saeki Yuusuke (also known by his stage name 佐伯youthK or Saeki youthK), while Lead's own Shinya Tanuichi wrote the rap portion of the song.
 "99.9%" was written and composed by Carlos Okabe.
 Both Okabe and Hali Awani performed the piece.
 The lyrical portion was written by lyricist Kelly.
-The track "Drop in the box" was written, composed and performed by RYUJA and rapper KM-MARKIT, the latter of which who had worked with Lead in the past for their 2017 song "Shampoo Bubble".
+The track "Drop in the box" was written, composed and performed by RYUJA and rapper KM-MARKIT, the latter of whom had worked with Lead in the past for their 2017 song "Shampoo Bubble".
 The lyrics were written by Lead members Shinya Tanuichi and Akira Kagimoto.